Mikejo5000/vsts-docs-pr/docs/work/backlogs/bulk-modify-work-items.md

 ## Related articles

 To add fields or customize a work item form, see [Customize your work tracking experience](../customize/customize-work.md).
-The method you use depends on the process model that supports your team project.
+The method you use depends on the process model that supports your project.

 ### Migrate or change a large number of work items

 For large scale, organizational moves, use the REST API calls for [Work item batch operations](https://www.visualstudio.com/en-us/docs/integrate/api/wit/batch).

-At this time, you can't move work items to a different account or collection.
+At this time, you can't move work items to a different organization or collection.
 You can only migrate work item information by exporting and then importing them using [Excel](../backlogs/office/bulk-add-modify-work-items-excel.md).

 ### Add multiple values to a field
 If you have implemented a [custom control that supports multiple values](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.vsts-extensions-multivalue-control), you can use Excel to bulk edit the field, but you can't modify it using the web portal.
 In the web portal, you can only select a single value for the field.